 Center Time/Activity Time

-A balance of individual and small group in the centers set up in the classroom.
-One teacher directed activity at this time will be set up for the children to participate.
+A balance of individual and small groups in the centers set up in the classroom.
+Centers include blocks, library, writing, kitchen, dress up and much more.
+One teacher-directed activity at this time will be set up for the children to participate at their choosing.

 Outdoor Playtime A balance of individual and group play opportunities in the outdoor play yard.

 Each child will be encouraged to sit at the table to eat with their friends.
-Lunches will be heated as needed and the children will begin to foster independence at meal time while the teacher models good eating habits.
+Lunch will be served and children will begin to foster independence at mealtime while the teacher models good eating habits.

 Afternoon Circle Time